Vehkzyr/MaquinaExpendedora/README.md

 Note: This script is designed for automata specifically defined with the expected structure in 'archivo.txt'.
 Ensure your automaton is correctly defined as per the script's requirements.

+## 🔄 Using JFLAP with `.jff` Files

+The automaton can also be represented and visualized using JFLAP.
+If you have a `.jff` file describing the automaton:

+1. Open the `.jff` file with JFLAP, which is a popular tool for visualizing and experimenting with automata.
+2. JFLAP will allow you to see the state machine graphically and interact with it in various ways, enhancing your understanding of its operation.

+JFLAP can be a valuable tool for testing and validating the design of your automaton before implementing it in code.
+For more information and to download JFLAP, visit [the JFLAP website](http://www.jflap.org/).

 # 👏 Credits

 This project was created by Pablo Seijo as part of the Automata Theory and Formal Languages course at ETSE (University of Santiago de Compostela).